Jane Odartey is one of my friends from college. She is also a photographer, poet, and funny, too. Here is my interview I did with her:

 7) This blog centers on afrofuturism and afrosurrealism?
 In what ways are your life and art reflective of either futurism or surrealism, or both?

-My work is more surrealistic, though my thoughts are futuristic.
+My work is more surrealistic.
 I find surrealism to be a necessity to the sort of abstract art I aspire to create.
-An example is the work End Of The Day which is a composition of four images I took in Ghana.
-When you focus on the background, the clouds curve in a shape like the coast of West Africa, the golden color is a symbol of what it used to be called; The Gold Coast.
-And the little spears, a symbol for the way we used to live and still do in some part of my continent.
-Honestly, I didn’t set out to create this image as it is.
+An example is the work End Of The Day, which is a composition of four images I took in Ghana.
+When you focus on the background, the clouds curve in a shape like the coast of West Africa.
+The golden color is a symbol of what it used to be called: The Gold Coast, and the little spears are a symbol for the way we used to live and still do in some part of my continent.
+I didn’t set out to create this image as it is.
 I never set out to make anything into anything.
-I let my subconscious guide my work and when I am done, it takes me weeks to recognize what I have created.
+I let my subconscious guide my work and when I am done, it takes me weeks to recognize what I have created, or I never do recognize it.

 10) What are your future plans?